seanlowry/boulder_activity_finder/README.md

 From there, the user will be directed to the site’s home page where they will be able to browse the event and activity postings that are available from other users based on their own preferences and filters.
 They will also have the ability to navigate to pages that control their user settings and their own personal postings.
 These postings will also be stored in separate SQL databases.
 Users will be able to post comments and pictures under the events posting as well.

-The front-end of the application will be designed using HTML and CSS, JavaScript, and EJS and the site will be hosted using NodeJS and the Heroku platform.
+The front-end of the application will be designed using HTML, CSS styling, JavaScript, and EJS.
+The server-end communication will take place via Node.js which will interact with a PostgresSQL database and a Web Server that will be hosted on Heroku.

+Contributors:
+    -Sean Lowry
+    -Xiang Chen
+    -David Farrow
+    -Slav